 PRIMARY AND NONCONTRIBUTORY INSURANCE.
 The insurance required herein shall be primary to and will not seek contribution from any other insurance, reinsurance or self-insurance including any deductible or retention, maintained by the Government of the District of Columbia.

 DURATION.
-The Consultant shall carry all required insurance until all contract work is accepted by the District of Columbia, and shall carry listed coverages for ten years for construction projects following final acceptance of the work performed under this contract and two years for non-construction related contracts.
+The Consultant shall carry all required insurance until all contract work is accepted by the District of Columbia, and shall carry listed coverages for threeyears for construction projects following final acceptance of the work performed under this contract and two years for non-construction related contracts.

 LIABILITY.
 These are the required minimum insurance requirements established by the District of Columbia.
 HOWEVER, THE REQUIRED MINIMUM INSURANCE REQUIREMENTS PROVIDED ABOVE WILL NOT IN ANY WAY LIMIT THE CONSULTANT’S LIABILITY UNDER THIS CONTRACT.